-Emailing this template to the above-mentioned addresses constitutes an official notification, no further official letter is required.
-In order to facilitate the work of the notified authorities, please send the notification template in a format that allows electronically copying the information.
+E-mailing/uploading this template to the above addresses constitutes official notification; no further official letter is required.
+To facilitate the work of the notified authorities, please submit the notification template in a format that allows the information to be read electronically.

-Notifying national authority and scope of the notification 1.1 Name of the notifying authority Finansinspektionen, Swedish Financial Supervisory Authority Finansinspektionen, in its capacity as the designated authority for the purpose of Article 458 of Regulation (EU) No 575/2013, intends to extend the period of application for its current stricter national measure for credit institutions using the Internal Ratings Based (IRB) Approach for calculating regulatory capital requirements applicable to retail exposures in Sweden collateralised by property.
-The extension would run for one year.
-The possibility of an extension of this type of measure is provided for in Article 458 (9) of the CRR 1.2 Categorisation of measures The stricter national measure concerns risk weights for targeting asset bubbles in the residential property sector and their potential spillover effects (Article 458(2)(d)(vi) of Regulation (EU) No 575/2013).
-This national measure enables Finansinspektionen to continue to apply the current risk weight floor of 25% for Swedish mortgages for IRB banks.
-More specifically, the measure is defined as: A credit institution-specific minimum level of 25% for the average risk weight on Swedish housing loans applicable to credit institutions that have adopted the Internal Ratings Based Approach.
-For the purpose of this notification, the term "bank" has the same meaning as "credit institution" as defined in Article 4 of the CRR.
-1.3 Request to extend the period of application of existing measures for one additional year The proposed measure is an extension of the current macroprudential measure using Article 458 of the CRR.
-(Article 458(9) of the CRR)
+Notifying national authority and scope of the notification 1.1 Name of the notifying authority Finansinspektionen, Swedish Financial Supervisory Authority 1.2 Country of the notifying authority Sweden 1.3 Categorisation of the measure Finansinspektionen, in its capacity as the designated authority for the purpose of Article 458 of Regulation (EU) No 575/2013, intends to extend the period of application for its current stricter national measure for credit institutions using the Internal Ratings Based (IRB) Approach for calculating regulatory capital requirements applicable to retail exposures in Sweden collateralised by property.
+The extension would run for two years.
+The possibility of an extension of this type of measure is provided for in Article 458 (9) of the CRR2.
+The stricter national measure concerns risk weights for targeting asset bubbles in the residential property sector and their potential spillover effects (Article 458(2)(d)(iv) of Regulation (EU) No 575/2013).
+This national measure enables Finansinspektionen to concerning policies relating to the prudential supervision of credit institutions (OJ L 287, 29.10.2013, p.
+63).
+2 On request by the notifying authority, it may be agreed with the Head of the ESRB Secretariat that this notification, or a part thereof, should not be published for reasons of confidentiality or financial stability.